 - PDR (Paintless Dent Repair) - A specialized and meticulous process returning dents to their original shape without having to replace or repair the metal surface.

-- Conventional body repair - Using traditional body shop actions to replace or repair metal panels
+- Conventional body repair - Using traditional body shop actions to replace or repair metal panels.

 - R&I – An acronym that stands for “remove and install.”

-To learn more about our hail damage repair process, get in touch with a local hail representative by calling 1-800-969-HAIL (1-800-969-4245) or using our contact form.
+To learn more about our hail damage repair process, get in touch with a local hail representative by calling 1-800-969-HAIL (1-800-969-4245) or filling out this form.